Garry101CN/Android_PrtacticeInJava/README.md

-# Android Practive with Java
+# Android Practice with Java
 Get familiar with common aspects regarding Android in Java.